What is a legal graphic?

 Courtroom Animation’s Legal Graphic & Animation Example

-Our animations are always scientifically accurate, which is why we have a 99% admittance rate in almost 1,700 cases in the United States.
+Our animations are always scientifically accurate, which is why we have a 99% admittance rate in more than 2,000 cases in the United States.
 Our 3D animation team has also had the privilege of a handful of the worlds top news and editorial forums featuring our work.
 To lead your case to a favorable verdict or settlement, our legal graphic services can:

 - Demonstrate moving machinery parts

 How Do Legal Graphics Benefit My Case?